In the tabs below, you will find information about the many classes and groups we have here on campus.

 Please contact Joel Larson at email@example.com for more info on men’s ministry.

-DOXA Singles Fellowship
+DOXA Adult Fellowship

-If you are single and over 50 there is a wonderful opportunity for you at FPCH.
+If you are over 50 there is a wonderful opportunity for you at FPCH.
 The group meets in conjunction with a small group Bible study and shares a potluck dinner every Wednesday at 6:30.
 Created and shepherded by Don Bennett, it is called DOXA and all are welcome.
 DOXA also puts on dinner dances and talent shows throughout the year.

 For more information about the Singles Ministry, contact Jourdan Turner at firstname.lastname@example.org.